betonomochalka/data-room-challenge/README.md

     npm run dev
     ```
     -   Frontend will be running on `http://localhost:3000`
-    -   Backend will be running on a different port (e.g., `http://localhost:3001`)
+    -   Backend will be running on `http://localhost:3001`

 ## Deployment